maciekish/SwiftHUD/README.md

 ## Adding the Package Dependency

-In the Xcode, select File > Add packages.
+In the Xcode, select `File` > `Add packages`.
 In the top right box labeled `Search or Enter Package URL`, paste the following URL: https://github.com/maciekish/SwiftHUD

 ## Basic, SwiftUI usage

-Just set isActive = true to display the HUD.
+Just set `isActive = true` to display the HUD.
 ```swift
 import SwiftHUD